 - Avulsion fractures can result from sporting activities.
 They are particularly common in sporty teenagers and typically involve the hamstrings and the ischium, resulting from a sudden muscle contraction.
 They can go undetected.

 Any history of significant trauma should raise the consideration of a pelvic fracture.
-Presenting features of all pelvic fractures may include:
+Pelvic fracture symptoms may include:

 - Tenderness, bruising, swelling and crepitus of pubis, iliac bones, hips and sacrum.